• Skip to primary navigation

 You’ll need the items listed below ideally (note these are affiliate links):

-• Stand mixer or hand mixer – needed to make the cake and buttercream as both are a big quantity, so it is easier to use equipment rather than make them by hand
+- Stand mixer or hand mixer – needed to make the cake and buttercream as both are a big quantity, so it is easier to use a mixer rather than make them by hand

 Number of servings

-This served approximately 16 based on small slices served to children (eight year olds!).
+This serves approximately 16 based on small slices served to children (eight year olds!).

 As the cake has three layers even a thin slice is quite substantial.